kristianrafuse/Canadian-Tire-Clearance-Analysis/README.md

 **Canadian Tire Clearance ETL and WebApp**
 -------
-This example uses an array of tools to scrape the Canadian Tire clearance section, a complete ETL process, and then a interactive WebApp to visualize the data.
-Hightlights from the ETL process, and the web application is below.
+This example uses an array of tools to scrape the Canadian Tire clearance section, a complete ETL process, and then an interactive WebApp to visualize the data.
+Highlights from the ETL process and the web application are below.

 **ETL**
 -------